AlexandreQuach/alexandre-quach-public/index.md

 **Current**: Founder of Komyu, developing the ECC Method (Engineering Corporate Collectives)

 **Background**:
+- 15 years of work in mostly large companies (Thales, GRDF, BNP Paribas, Amadeus, ...) dedicated to make people and systems work together
 - Executive and Technologies studies from MIT Sloan, Stanford, Harvard and Berkeley
 - Engineering degree from ENSTA ParisTech
 - Business studies from Sorbonne